tomzorz/awesome-uwp/README.md

 # awesome-uwp
-Awesome UWP resources - inspired by [https://github.com/quozd/awesome-dotnet](awesome-dotnet).
+Awesome UWP resources - inspired by [Awesome .NET](https://github.com/quozd/awesome-dotnet).

 Contributions are welcome - any kind of library/software/resource is accepted.
 The goal is the same as the other lists': build a community-driven collection of resources.